telerik/fiddler-everywhere-docs/installation-and-setup/quickstart-linux.md

 1. Download the latest version of [Fiddler Everywhere](https://www.telerik.com/download/fiddler-everywhere).

 1. Install the downloaded package.
 On most Linux distributions, you must set the installation file as executable before starting the installation.
-To achieve this, either use the command line or the GUI of the desired distribution:
+To achieve this, either use the command line or the GUI of the desired distribution.

     - Setting the installation plan as executable through the command line: